DataMiningSoftware/CW2024/README.md

 ---

-## Implemented and Working Properly
+## ✅ **Implemented and Working Properly**

-1. **Main Menu**:
+1. **Main Menu**
-   - Fully functional main menu with clearly defined options, including "Start" and "Quit" buttons for seamless navigation.
+   - Fully functional main menu with clearly defined options, including *Start* and *Quit* buttons for seamless navigation.

-2. **Level Advancement**:
+2. **Level Advancement**
    - Smooth transitions between levels, each with unique gameplay mechanics.
 The final level introduces boss-specific mechanics, increasing the challenge.

-3. **Enemy Behavior**:
+3. **Enemy Behavior**
    - Enemies follow detailed attack patterns, behaviors, and collision detection rules.
 Enhanced logic ensures that enemies do not fire when the player’s plane is directly beneath them or has passed them.

-4. **Projectile System**:
+4. **Projectile System**
    - Player and enemy projectiles are fully functional with accurate collision detection, lifespan limits, and dynamic homing behavior for specific projectiles.

-5. **Boss Behavior**:
+5. **Boss Behavior**
    - Complete implementation of the boss system, including shield activation/deactivation, projectile firing, and smooth movement.
 The shield dynamically follows the boss during gameplay.

-6. **Game Over and Victory Screens**:
+6. **Game Over and Victory Screens**
    - Customizable screens that appear based on win or loss conditions.
 These screens feature visually appealing animations and a centralized layout for clear presentation.

-7. **Player Health Bar**:
+7. **Player Health Bar**
    - Dynamic health bar represented by heart icons.
 Health depletes when hit by enemy projectiles, providing instant visual feedback.

-8. **Pause Menu**:
+8. **Pause Menu**
    - Allows players to pause the game, resume gameplay, restart, or return to the main menu without disrupting the gaming experience.

-9. **Background Music and Sound Effects**:
+9. **Background Music and Sound Effects**
    - Fully integrated sound system with music and sound effects, though the loudness controls remain unimplemented.

-10. **Player Movement Animation**:
+10. **Player Movement Animation**
     - Smooth player movement with weighted acceleration and deceleration, offering a more realistic and responsive control system.

-11. **Alternative Shooting Methods**:
+11. **Alternative Shooting Methods**
     - Three unique fire modes for the player: Pistol, Shotgun, and Minigun.
 Each fire mode is accessible via keybinds (1, 2, and 3), offering varied shooting styles.

-12. **Kill Counter**:
+12. **Kill Counter**
     - A fully functional kill counter that tracks the number of enemies defeated and displays how many are left before advancing to the next level.

-13. **Smarter Enemies**:
+13. **Smarter Enemies**
     - Two enemy types equipped with homing projectiles that track the player’s last known location when fired.

-14. **Faster Frame Rates**:
+14. **Faster Frame Rates**
     - The game runs at up to 30 frames per second (FPS), ensuring a smoother experience.

-15. **Spinning Enemies**:
+15. **Spinning Enemies**
     - Most enemies feature a combat animation that includes a 360-degree spin while attacking, adding visual flair and dynamic movement to encounters.

-16. **Damage Indicator**:
+16. **Damage Indicator**
     - A damage indicator appears when the player’s projectiles hit an enemy, providing feedback that attacks are successfully connecting.

-17. **Level Transitions**:
+17. **Level Transitions**
     - A brief animation plays during level transitions, enhancing the flow between levels and immersing the player in the game's world.

-18. **Retry Option**:
+18. **Retry Option**
     - A retry button appears on both the win and loss screens, giving players the option to immediately replay the level.

 ---

-## Implemented but Not Working Properly
+## ⚠️ **Implemented but Not Working Properly**

+1. **Boss Shield Mechanic**
-- **Boss Sheild mechanic**: The boss's shield is present and is functional however it does not appear unfortunatly.
+   - The boss’s shield is implemented and functional, but it fails to appear on screen when activated.

+2. **Enemy Death Animation**
-- **Enemy Death Animation**: Enemy planes do have their death animations like an yellow colored fading effect, but wont function under normal circumstances.
-The only time it played was when i removed the removeDestroyedActors(enemyUnits); line number 367 in Scene_Properties.java. doing so let the enemy live on forever
+   - Enemy planes have a death animation with a yellow fading effect, but it doesn’t trigger during normal gameplay.
+The animation only works when the `removeDestroyedActors(enemyUnits);` line is removed from `Scene_Properties.java` (line 367), which causes the enemy to live on forever.

+3. **Level Border**
--**Level-Border**: The level border is where the player cannot pass and where the projectiles will dissapear after going past it.
-The player is blocked from going too far too the right but the projectiles dont dissapear.
+   - The level border blocks the player from going too far to the right, but projectiles don’t disappear once they pass the border.

+4. **Player Shield Mechanic**
-- **Player Shield mechanic**: A limited shield that can negate enemy projectiles but its charge will be consumed for each second it is used.
-Overtime it will recover its charge for the player to use it again.
-This mechanic was implemented but each time it is called in the game loop, it fails to appear when pressing the keybind.
+   - A limited shield can negate enemy projectiles, but its charge depletes over time and recovers gradually.
+The mechanic was implemented but does not appear when the keybind is pressed during the game loop.

+5. **Equipped Gun Indicator**
-- **Equipped Gun Indicator**: A box with a text that will show which gun the player is currently using.
-The box would just not appear despite being inside the game loop.
+   - A box with a text indicator showing the currently equipped gun does not appear, despite being correctly integrated into the game loop.

--**Pause Menu Screen**: The buttons, resume, restart and quit to main menu are presented to the player.
-Only resume and Quit to main menu did not function as intended.
-If the player presses resume, only the enemies will move and the player remains statis, only when the user presses space does the game restart back to the first level.
-On the other hand, quit to main menu made 2 instances of the main menu.
-Initially the first time I coded this, the alignment of the main menu screen was off resulting in the main menu buttons to not be visible.
-Even with the main menu aligned now, the buttons of the second instance do not work, but the buttons on the first do.
+6. **Pause Menu Screen**
+   - The Pause Menu displays buttons for *Resume*, *Restart*, and *Quit to Main Menu*.
+However:
+     - The *Resume* button leaves the player stationary while enemies move.
+Only pressing the *Space* key restarts the game from level 1.
+     - The *Quit to Main Menu* button causes two instances of the main menu to open.
+Initially, the main menu alignment was off, but even after fixing it, the second instance’s buttons do not work, while the buttons on the first instance are functional.

 ---

-## Features Not Implemented
+## 🚫 **Features Not Implemented**

+1. **Multiplayer Mode**
-- **Multiplayer Mode**: A feature to allow multiple players to join the game was planned but not implemented due to time constraints.
+   - A planned feature for multiple players to join the game.
+Unfortunately, due to time constraints, it was not implemented.

-- **Settings Menu**: I wanted to make one, but i only had volume and difficulty adjuster in mind, so i didnt prioritize it as mcuh as the other features.
-Hence it was forgotten.
+2. **Settings Menu**
+   - While the idea for a settings menu was conceived, it only included volume and difficulty adjusters.
+It was deprioritized in favor of other features and eventually forgotten.

+3. **Endless Mode**
-- **Endless Mode**: A mode of constant enemy aggression without a way to win.
-Because of that I thought it had no purpose and scrapped the idea.
+   - A mode with constant enemy aggression and no way to win.
+Ultimately, the idea was scrapped, as it seemed purposeless.

+4. **Advanced Shield Animations**
-- **Advanced Shield Animations**: While the shield follows the boss correctly, planned animations for shield activation and deactivation were not fully implemented.
+   - Although the shield follows the boss, planned animations for its activation and deactivation were not fully implemented.

+5. **Cutscenes**
-- **Cutscenes**: A short video or gif to immerse the player in the narrative of the game.
-Due to time constraints I decided agaisnt it.
+   - Short videos or gifs to immerse the player in the narrative were considered, but time constraints led to their exclusion.

-- **Power ups**: Initially the Player would be abe to access 3 transformtion with each transformation having an individual buff, yellow was the base form, red was the power form which gave you extra 2 hearts, green was speed form which would boost your traversal speed and blue Tiny mode making it easier to dodge enemy projectiles.
-However due to the difference in design it lead to difference in proportions which made it hard to scale and even harder code.
-The real problem was the class imageview could not instiate a new instance of another image.
-Why?
-I don't know either.
-But as if that werent enough images just failed to load entirely despite them being able to load before.
-The same constant error of exception errors drove me to insane for awhile before going back to work on other features instead.
+6. **Power-Ups**
+   - Power-ups were envisioned as three transformations, each with a unique buff:
+     - **Yellow**: Base form
+     - **Red**: Power form (extra 2 hearts)
+     - **Green**: Speed form (increased movement speed)
+     - **Blue**: Tiny mode (easier to dodge projectiles)
+     However, scaling issues, difficulties with the `ImageView` class, and persistent errors caused frustration, ultimately leading to the feature being abandoned.

+7. **Random Pickups**
-- **Random Pickups** Random floating objects that the player can collect to receive hearts, buffs and/or money.
-I thought about it but decided agaisnt it as the screen would be too overstimulating especially in the first 2 levels.
+   - Floating objects that could grant hearts, buffs, or money were considered, but abandoned due to the risk of overstimulating the screen, particularly in the first two levels.

-- **Boss Health bar and shield bar** An indicator of how much health and shield the boss had before depeltion.
-I had spent too much time on it for it not being able to work.
-For some apparent reason it couldnt initialize because it was null.
-Despite all my efforts, I decided to go with damage indicators and console messages.
+8. **Boss Health and Shield Bars**
+   - An indicator for the boss's health and shield was planned, but despite extensive work, it couldn't be initialized due to null pointer issues.
+As a result, I opted for damage indicators and console messages.

 ---

-## New Java Classes
-The following Java classes were introduced:
-1. **`GunDisplay.java`**:
-   - Purpose: Handles the display and update of the current gun name in the game's UI.
-Provides a VBox container and methods to dynamically update the gun's name and styling.
-   - Location: `src/main/java/com/example/demo/Interfaces/`
-   - Key Features:
-     - Displays the current gun name with customizable font, size, weight, and color.
-     - Allows dynamic updates to the displayed gun name.
-     - Provides a VBox container for integrating the gun display into the game's UI.
-     - Ensures consistent and visually appealing text styling.

-2. **`LevelTwo.java`**:
-   - Purpose: Implements the second level of the game, managing gameplay mechanics such as enemy spawning, kill tracking, background music, and transitions to the next level.
-   - Location: `src/main/java/com/example/demo/Levels/`
-   - Key Features:
-     - Spawns enemies with configurable probabilities and positions.
-     - Tracks player kills and transitions to the next level upon meeting the kill target.
-     - Plays level-specific background music, looping indefinitely during gameplay.
-     - Handles game-over scenarios, including stopping music and triggering appropriate actions.
-     - Customizes the level with a unique background, player health settings, and enemy behavior.
-     - Provides smooth transitions to the next level while stopping current music playback.

-3. **`EnemyPlaneV2.java`**:
-   - Purpose: Represents an upgraded version of an enemy plane with spinning animation and the ability to fire advanced projectiles.
-Manages movement, firing logic, and visual effects during gameplay.
-   - Location: `src/main/java/com/example/demo/Entities/`
-   - Key Features:
-     - **Projectile System**: Fires advanced projectiles (`EnemyProjectileV2`) towards the player's plane with a probabilistic fire rate.
-     - **Movement**: Moves horizontally at a fixed speed, simulating a dynamic flight path.
-     - **Damage Handling**: Reduces health when hit and triggers a damage visual effect (e.g., flashing red).
-     - **Spinning Animation**: Continuously rotates with a smooth animation for enhanced visual appeal.
-     - **Customizable Parameters**: Configurable properties like health, fire rate, image dimensions, and projectile offsets.
-     - **Integration with User**: Targets the player's position to calculate precise projectile direction.

-4. **`EnemyProjectileV2.java`**:
-   - Purpose: Represents an advanced enemy projectile designed to track and follow the player's plane dynamically, adjusting its trajectory based on the player's movements.
-   - Location: `src/main/java/com/example/demo/Projectiles/`
-   - Key Features:
-     - **Target Tracking**: Calculates and adjusts velocity to follow the player's plane in real time.
-     - **Customizable Properties**: Configurable image, size, and base velocity for unique gameplay behaviors.
-     - **Directional Movement**: Moves towards the calculated direction with both horizontal and vertical components.
-     - **Dynamic Velocity Calculation**: Determines the direction vector and normalizes it to maintain consistent speed.
-     - **Integration with User Plane**: Actively tracks the position of the player's plane for precise targeting.
-     - **Inheritance**: Extends the base `Projectile` class, reusing its foundational properties and methods.

-5. **`MainMenu.java`**:
-   - Purpose: Implements the main menu scene for the game, including a title, start/exit buttons, background, and music.
-It provides the initial user interface for starting or exiting the game.
-   - Location: `src/main/java/com/example/demo/`
-   - Key Features:
-     - **Title Animation**: A pulsating effect for the game title ("Sky Survivor") to attract attention.
-     - **Background Image**: Displays an animated background image to enhance visual appeal.
+## 🆕 **New Java Classes**

+1. **`GunDisplay.java`**
+   - **Purpose**: Manages the display and update of the current gun name in the game’s UI, ensuring dynamic updates and styling.
+   - **Location**: `src/main/java/com/example/demo/Interfaces/`
+   - **Key Features**:
+     - Customizable font, size, weight, and color for the gun display.
+     - Updates the gun name dynamically during gameplay.
+     - Provides a clean, visually appealing VBox container for UI integration.

+2. **`LevelTwo.java`**
+   - **Purpose**: Implements the second level, managing enemy spawning, kill tracking, music, and transitions to the next level.
+   - **Location**: `src/main/java/com/example/demo/Levels/`
+   - **Key Features**:
+     - Configurable enemy spawning with probabilities and positions.
+     - Tracks kills and moves to the next level upon reaching the kill target.
+     - Plays background music that loops throughout the level.
+     - Customizes the level with a unique background and enemy behavior.
+     - Ensures smooth transitions and stops music playback when the level ends.

+3. **`EnemyPlaneV2.java`**
+   - **Purpose**: Upgrades the enemy plane with spinning animation and advanced projectile firing mechanics.
+   - **Location**: `src/main/java/com/example/demo/Entities/`
+   - **Key Features**:
+     - Fires advanced projectiles (`EnemyProjectileV2`) at the player with a probabilistic fire rate.
+     - Smooth horizontal movement simulating dynamic flight.
+     - Features a spinning animation for added visual appeal.
+     - Targets the player’s position for precise projectile direction.
+     - Customizable health, fire rate, image dimensions, and projectile offsets.

+4. **`EnemyProjectileV2.java`**
+   - **Purpose**: An advanced enemy projectile that tracks and follows the player's movements.
+   - **Location**: `src/main/java/com/example/demo/Projectiles/`
+   - **Key Features**:
+     - Calculates and adjusts velocity to follow the player's movements in real-time.
+     - Customizable properties such as size, velocity, and image.
+     - Moves in both horizontal and vertical directions.
+     - Active tracking of the player's position for precise targeting.
+     - Inherits from the base `Projectile` class to reuse common properties.

+5. **`MainMenu.java`**
+   - **Purpose**: Implements the game's main menu scene, including start/exit buttons, background, and music.
+   - **Location**: `src/main/java/com/example/demo/`
+   - **Key Features**:
+     - **Title Animation**: Pulsating effect on the "Sky Survivor" title to catch attention.
+     - **Background**: Animated background to enhance visual appeal.
      - **Start and Exit Buttons**:
-       - **Start Button**: Transitions to the first game level and stops background music.
+       - **Start**: Begins the first level, stopping background music.
-       - **Exit Button**: Closes the application.
+       - **Exit**: Closes the game.
-       - Both buttons include hover effects for a polished UI.
+       - Both buttons include hover effects for a polished feel.
-     - **Background Music**:
-       - Plays a looping soundtrack (`MainMenuOST.mp3`) for the main menu.
+     - **Background Music**: Plays a looping soundtrack (`MainMenuOST.mp3`) in the background.
-       - Music stops when transitioning to the game or exiting the menu.
-     - **Scene Integration**:
-       - Extends `Scene_Properties` for seamless compatibility with the game’s scene management system.
+     - **Scene Integration**: Seamless compatibility with the game’s scene management system via `Scene_Properties`.
-       - Defines methods like `initializeScene` and placeholders for unused gameplay logic (e.g., enemy spawns).
-     - **Responsiveness**:
-       - Adapts the layout to fit specified screen dimensions.
-       - Ensures interactive elements are styled and positioned for usability.
+     - **Responsive Design**: Layout adapts to screen dimensions and positions UI elements for optimal usability.
+     -
 ---
 ## Unit Tests

 1. **`LevelBossTest.java`**: